urql-graphql/urql/README.md

 ```

 **Important:**
-In React Suspense when a piece of data is still loading a promise will
+In React Suspense when a piece of data is still loading, a promise will
 be thrown that tells React to wait for this promise to complete and try rendering the
-suspended component again afterwards.
+suspended component again.
 The `suspenseExchange` works by caching
 the result of any operation until React retries, but it doesn't replace the
 `cacheExchange`, since it only briefly keeps the result around.